khamdaengpimma/show_password/README.md

 ## How It Works

 - **`manifest.json`**: Defines the extension's configuration, permissions (storage, all URLs), and points to the popup and content script.
 - **`content.js`**: Runs in the background of web pages you visit.
-It searches for elements with `type="password"`, wraps them, and injects the eye button next to them.
-It also listens for any new passwords added to the screen later.
+It searches for elements with `type="password"`, intelligently checks if a visibility toggle already exists nearby, and if not, wraps the input and injects the dynamic toggle button.
+It also uses a MutationObserver to listen for any new passwords added to the screen later.
 - **`popup.html` & `popup.js`**: Provide the user interface when clicking the extension icon in the toolbar, giving you a master switch to toggle the extension on or off.

 ## Tech Stack